visionbike/visionbike-Hugo/content/posts/setting-up-personal-blog-with-hugo-and-gh-pages/index.md

 ## 8. Setting Up GitHub Actions Workflow

 Lastly, the GitHub Actions workflow has to be prepared for automatically building and deploying your blog to GitHub Pages.
-This workflow is defined by a YAML file in the `.github/workflows` directory structure at the root of the project.
+This workflow is defined by a YAML file in the <u>**.github/workflows**</u> directory structure at the root of the project.

-First, create the `workflows` directory.
+First, create the `workflows` folder.

 ```bash {.command}
 mkdir -p .github/workflows
 ```

-The command will create the `.github/workflows` directory if it doesn't already exist.
+The command will create the <u>**.github/workflows**</u> directory if it doesn't already exist.
 The `-p` option ensures that the parent directories are created if needed.

 Then, we create a new file within the created folder directory, named `deploy_gh_pages.yaml` with the following contents.